 - Mailing letters to our campers from last summer each month this summer.
-Please get these to us ASAP!
-Click HERE for details.

-- Delivering camper care packages to our campers from last summer.
+- Delivering camp care packages to our campers from last summer.
 These would include camp swag that they normally would have received at camp (new backpacks & school supplies, camp duffel bag, camper activity book, camper t-shirt, camp mp3 player (with camp songs and the recorded drama skit) and a new storybook bible, if they need a new one.

-- Weekly emails to a Camper Caregiver email list – these would include encouraging messages to our campers and links to some content for activities and crafts kids can do at home, as well as videos of children’s stories being read aloud.
+- Weekly emails to Camper Caregiver email list – these would include encouraging messages to our campers and links to some content for activities and crafts kids can do at home, as well as videos of children’s stories being read aloud.

 Weekend Day Camp

-After all gathering restrictions are lifted, we hope to schedule a weekend Day Camp (perhaps late Fall or Winter).
-It would be held locally (perhaps Youth & Family Link in Longview) and our vision is that it would be all day on a Saturday and Sunday (no overnight stay).
+After all gathering restrictions are lifted, and after obtaining DCYF approval, we hope to schedule a weekend Day Camp (perhaps late Fall or Winter).
+It would be local (perhaps Youth & Family Link in Longview) and our vision is that it would be held all day on a Saturday and Sunday (no overnight stay).
 As usual: caregivers would complete an online application, we’d accept applications for foster kiddos ages 7-11, (preference is always given to returning campers).
 The plan is to accept 16 girls and 16 boys.
 We would include as many elements from camp as possible: drama and puppet skits, birthday party (with presents and cupcakes), arts and crafts, rock wall, dress up station, princess parlor, snack recipe making, etc. Campers would take home more of their camp swag: camper t-shirt #2, camper photo album (would include photos from day camp), camp values wristbands, birthday gifts, camper water bottles and carriers, camp string backpack, storybook bibles for new campers (or to replace any that previous campers lost), projects from woodshop and arts & crafts.

 Will You Join Us???

-Below is a list of volunteer positions needed to accomplish all of the above goals.
+Below is a list of volunteer positions needed to accomplish the above goals.
 Will you prayerfully consider joining us in bringing hope to these precious kiddos?
 Whether you’ve served before at camp … in town … or haven’t gotten plugged in yet …. there are now some new, great, in-town ways to really get involved!